Sheldon1999/toursNtravels/README.md

 # toursNtravels

-This is a sample front page of a travel site Built Angular with login and signup modals.
+This is a sample front page of a travel site built with Angular(version-7) with login and signup modals.

 ## Live Demo